AhmetZamanis/UsedCarKicksClassification/Report.md

     than for the class weighted models.
 We’ll talk about this in more detail with the predicted probabilities plot.

-- The logistic regression model comes next in average precision, and beats the NN model in Brier, F1 and “optimal” precision scores.
+- The logistic regression model comes next overall, and beats all others in recall at the optimal threshold probability.
 It’s likely a very efficient alternative to the XGBoost and NN models.

 - The SVM model performs considerably worse than the other models, and this could have several reasons.
 The kernel approximation we performed